Subaru High-$z$ Exploration of Low-Luminosity Quasars (SHELLQs). XXV. Large-scale environments of low-luminosity quasars at $z\sim6$ traced by Ly$\alpha$ emitters: Discussion

 \subsubsection{SMBH properties}

 We also compare the LAE overdensity of our quasars with their SMBH properties (Onoue et al. in prep.).
-Fig. \ref{fig:LAE_overdensity_smbh} shows the comparison of SMBH mass and the bolometric luminosity among quasars, whose LAE overdensity has been examined.
-We note that \citet{Matsuoka2025} present SMBH mass and bolometric luminosity of J0844$-$0132 $\sim0.6$ dex higher than those from Onoue et al. in prep. by applying the correction for dust extinction.
-However, while the dust extinction is expected to be $A_\mathrm{V}>10$, the observed Ly$\alpha$ luminosity is highly prominent, leaving uncertainty in this extinction correction.
+Fig. \ref{fig:LAE_overdensity_smbh} shows the comparison of SMBH mass and the bolometric luminosity among quasars whose LAE overdensity has been measured.
+We note that \citet{Matsuoka2025} present SMBH mass and bolometric luminosity of J0844$-$0132 $\sim0.6$ dex higher than those from Onoue et al. in prep., because they applied a correction for dust extinction based on the observed Balmer decrement, yielding $A_V=2.3$.
+However, in this case, applying the standard SMC dust extinction law \citep{Gordon2003} would result in an extinction of $>10$ mag in the Ly$\alpha$ emission; yet the observed Ly$\alpha$ emission has highly prominent luminosity, suggesting that this extinction correction is overestimated.
 Hence, we adopt these SMBH properties without the correction.
 The following discussion is not affected by which values are applied.
 No SMBH parameters appear to be related to the LAE overdensity in Fig. \ref{fig:LAE_overdensity_smbh}.
 These results suggest that the SMBH properties are not significantly related to their large-scale environment.
-This is consistent with the recent results for low-luminosity AGNs at $3.9<z<6$ \citep{Lin2025}, which investigate the large-scale environments of 28 low-luminosity AGNs using 782 HAEs to find no clear correlation between the surrounding HAE overdensity and the AGN properties (broad-line luminosity, BH mass, AGN fraction).
-For reference, Fig. \ref{fig:mbh_lbol_appendix} shows the relationship between SMBH properties and surrounding overdensity, including recent results from EIGER and ASPIRE.
-One must be very careful since the galaxy population used to measure overdensity, and the effective area over which they are measured differ, but no clear correlation is observed.
+This is consistent with the recent results for low-luminosity AGNs at $3.9<z<6$ \citep{Lin2025}, which investigate the large-scale environments of 28 low-luminosity AGNs using 782 H$\alpha$ emitters (HAEs) to find no clear correlation between the surrounding HAE overdensity and the AGN properties (broad-line luminosity, BH mass, AGN fraction).
+For reference, Fig. \ref{fig:mbh_lbol_appendix} shows the relationship between SMBH properties and surrounding overdensity for samples from the literature, including recent results from EIGER and ASPIRE.
+One must be very careful since the galaxy populations used to measure overdensity, and the effective area over which they are measured differ, but no clear correlation is observed.